top of page

 • Opportunities and Challenges on the Power and Gas Sector:

-• COVID-19: Power demand has largely rebounded to 2019 level by 2021, and demand is growing in 2022.
+• COVID-19: Power demand has largely rebounded to 2019 level by 2021, and demand has been growing at 3-6% since 2022.

-• Coal price spike in March 2022 The increase of Newcastle coal price from $200/metric tonne (mt) to $350/mt in March 2022 translates to an increase in fuel cost of about $70/MWh for marginal coal plants in the coming days/weeks. with the higher coal prices, we forecast that WESM price may increase to $150-190/MWh (i.e 7.5-9.5 peso/kWh) in Q2 2022.
-The WESM prices will likely normalize to $80-120/MWh (i.e. 4-6 peso/kWh) in the medium term.
+• Coal price spike in March 2022 The increase of Newcastle coal price from $200/metric tonne (mt) to $350/mt in March 2022 translates to an increase in fuel cost of about $70/MWh for marginal coal plants in the coming days/weeks. with the higher coal prices, WESM price were increased to 6-9 peso/kWh in Q2 2022-Q3 2023.

 • Power Contracting: